An introduction to Coxeter polyhedra: Polyhedra

-of two spherical polyhedra $P\subset \matS^m$ and $Q \subset \matS^n$ is a polyhedron in $\matS^{m+n+1}$.
-For instance the product of two Euclidean segments is a rectangle, and the join of two spherical segments is a spherical tetrahedron (more generally, the join of two spherical simplexes is a spherical simplex). \end{ex}
+The product of two Euclidean segments is a rectangle, and the join of two spherical segments is a spherical tetrahedron.
+The join of two points in $\matS^0$ is a segment in $\matS^1$ of length $\ell = \pi/2$, and the join of a point in $\matS^0$ and a segment in $\matS^1$ of length $\ell< \pi/2$ is a spherical triangle with interior angles $\ell, \pi/2, \pi/2$.
+More generally, the join of two spherical simplexes is a spherical simplex.